-Proteinuria or haematuria, and/or a reduction in the GFR for more than 3 months' duration.
+Proteinuria or haematuria, and/or a reduction in the glomerular filtration rate, for more than 3 months' duration.

-The most common causes are diabetes mellitus (DM) and hypertension (HTN).
+The most common causes are diabetes mellitus and hypertension.

 The majority of people are asymptomatic, and the diagnosis is determined only by laboratory studies.

-Glycaemic control for diabetic nephropathy and optimisation of BP are key in slowing the progression of disease.
+Glycaemic control for diabetic nephropathy and optimisation of blood pressure are key in slowing the progression of disease.

 Increased risk for cardiovascular disease.